joshbenzon/bike-storms/analysis_deliverable/reports/hypothesis_reports/README_single.md

 ### Why did you use this statistical test or ML algorithm?
 Which other tests did you consider or evaluate?
 What metric(s) did you use to measure success or failure, and why did you use it?
 What challenges did you face evaluating the model?
 Did you have to clean or restructure your data?

--   We used a "one-sided t-test," because we only have one sample to compare to (average taxi duration).
-We did consider a "one-sided z-test," but our data isn't the whole population but rather a sample of the taxi data.
+-   We used a "two-sided t-test," because we have two samples to compare.
+We did consider a "two-sided z-test," but our data isn't the whole population but rather a sample of the taxi data.
 There wasn't any metrics to measure success/failure.
 We did not have any challenges nor did we have to clean our data.

 ### What is your interpretation of the results?
 Do you accept or deny the hypothesis, or are you satisfied with your prediction accuracy?
 For prediction projects, we expect you to argue why you got the accuracy/success metric you have.
 Intuitively, how do you react to the results?
 Are you confident in the results?